MarilenaRoque/micro_reddit/README.md

 > This project goal is to practice the knowledge about active record, models, and associations.
 We built n application similar to Reddit (called Micro-Reddit) where a user can create a post and add comments to it.

-This project consist in tree models (User, Post and Comment), that are related as the layout bellow.
+This project consists of three models (User, Post, and Comment), that are related to each other as the layout below.

 ![Database Layout](./app/assets/images/layout.png)